Narromine

 The level of residential development activity in Narromine is very low in comparison to the average area assessed nationally by AreaSearch

 Narromine has received approximately 12 dwelling approvals per year over the past five financial years, totalling 62 homes.
-As of FY-26, 8 approvals have been recorded.
-The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average cost of $393,000.
+In the current financial year FY-2026, 8 approvals have been recorded to date.
+The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with diverse buyer choices.
+New properties are constructed at an average expected construction cost of $393,000.

-With an estimated 577 people per dwelling approval, Narromine has a quiet, low activity development environment.
-Given stable or declining population forecasts, the area may experience less housing pressure, creating favourable conditions for buyers.
+The estimated population per dwelling approval in Narromine is 577 people, indicating its quiet development environment.
+Given stable or declining population forecasts, Narromine may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development